• Menu

 This bitterness helps balance the sweetness of the malt and the various types of hops add flavour notes ranging from citrusy to fruity to beer.

-Beef steak marinating in beer
+Beef steak marinating in beer in a glass bowl.

-Marinate the beef steak in beer and balsamic vinegar
+Marinate the beef steak in beer and balsamic vinegar.

 If you’re trying to decide on a beer to use for a marinade it’s worth considering its bitterness rating.
 The bitterness of a beer is measured in International Bitterness Units (IBUs), on a scale of between 5 and 120.
-Generally, the higher the IBUs, the more bitter the beer.

-The best beer for marinating steak has a medium amount of hoppiness so it doesn’t overwhelm the natural flavour of the beef with its bitterness.
 For example, the flavour of a bold India Pale Ale can be too dominating, so it’s best to enjoy a hoppy beer for sipping rather than cooking.

 Another option when choosing a beer for a marinade is to go with a dry stout.
 The coffee-like taste of roasted barley adds character to the beer and will infuse the marinade with a delicious depth of taste.